nrwl/nx/docs/shared/vue-standalone-tutorial/vue-standalone.md

 }
 ```

 Hence we can easily import them into other libraries and our Vue application.
-For example: let's use our existing `Products` component in `modules/products/src/components/products.vue`:
+For example: let's use our existing `ProductsProducts` component in `modules/products/src/components/products.vue`:

 ```vue {% fileName="modules/products/src/components/products.vue" %}
 <script setup lang="ts">